 LLB (Hons) Senior Scholarship in Law

 James is a commercial, regulatory and criminal litigator.
 He is an expert in civil and criminal regulatory disputes and investigations relating to the consumer, financial markets, safety and transport sectors.
-He acts for private and government clients in a broad range of matters, from advisory to appellate court litigation.
+He acts for private and government clients in a broad range of matters, from advisory to trial and appellate court litigation.

-James is formerly a Teaching Fellow at the University of Auckland, and prior to that won a number of academic prizes, including a Senior Scholarship from the University of Auckland’s Law faculty (top three in graduating year by GPA) and the Brookfields Lawyers Scholarship (top student per academic excellence).
+James was formerly a Teaching Fellow at the University of Auckland, and prior to that won a number of academic prizes, including a Senior Scholarship from the University of Auckland’s Law faculty (top three in graduating year by GPA) and the Brookfields Lawyers Scholarship (top student per academic excellence).